IhmeGroup/quail/README.md

   - Matplotlib 3.3.1
   - SciPy 1.4.1

 For convenience, the Quail src directory can be added to PATH.
+The driver script (`quail`) is located in this directory.
 ```sh
 $ export PATH=$PATH:/your/quail/directory/src
 ```